 Acoustic telemetry is used to measure impacts of catch-and-release fishing on goliath grouper and to determine behavior patterns of this federally protected species.

 Goliath grouper (Serranidae: Epinephelus itajara) occur in tropical and subtropical waters from the west coast of Africa to the east coast of Florida, south to Brazil, and throughout the Gulf of Mexico and the Caribbean Sea.
 One of the world's largest groupers, this species can grow to over 7 feet long, exceed 750 pounds, and live at least 37 years.
-Goliath grouper grow slowly, mature relatively late (4-6 years old), and aggregate to spawn--all factors that increase their vulnerability to overfishing.
+Goliath grouper grow slowly, mature relatively late (4-6 years old), and aggregate to spawn.

-Harvest of goliath grouper was banned in U.S. waters in 1990 after a noted dramatic decline in population numbers, and in 1994 they were listed as critically endangered on the IUCN World Conservation Union's Red List of Threatened Species (www.iucnredlist.org).
-Fisheries for goliath grouper persist in some countries, and the status of the species throughout its entire geographic range is unclear.
-Goliath grouper remain protected from harvest in U.S. waters due to uncertainty regarding the population, as well as concerns regarding the species' resilience to fishing pressure.
+Harvest of goliath grouper was prohibited in U.S. waters in 1990 after a noted decline in population numbers.
+In 1994, they were listed as critically endangered on the IUCN World Conservation Union's Red List of Threatened Species (www.iucnredlist.org).
+Goliath grouper are currently protected from harvest in U.S. waters though there are fisheries for goliath grouper in some countries.
+The status of the species throughout its entire geographic range is unclear and there are many factors that increase goliath's susceptibility to overfishing.
 For more information regarding goliath grouper biology and regulations, please visit the Goliath Grouper Web section.

 Protection from harvest does not ensure that fishing mortality is negligible.
 Recreational fishing charters throughout Florida advertise goliath grouper as a prime target species for catch-and-release fishing.
 A fish of this size produces a challenging and exciting fight on rod and reel.
 Goliath grouper are also often caught unintentionally during angling efforts for other reef species.
-They are opportunistic predators that will readily feed upon a struggling fish being reeled in by anglers.
+While their primary diet consists of slow moving, bottom-dwelling species, they are opportunistic predators that occasionally feed upon a struggling fish being reeled in by anglers.

 To date, the effects of catch-and-release angling on goliath grouper have not been established.
 As with many reef fish, angling at deeper depths may result in gas expansion and extensive boat-side handling that can cause injury or mortality.
 Additionally, goliath grouper often remain at the same sites for extended periods, so repeated capture events may affect their survival at heavily fished sites.